-Programme module type: Compulsory for BSc Geology and MGeol Earth Sciences Pre-requisite(s): Normally ES2001 and ES2002 Learning and teaching methods and delivery: Weekly contact : 1 x 2-hour lecture (x 11 weeks), 7 x 3-hour practicals during the semester and fieldwork Scheduled learning: 55 hours Guided independent study: 95 hours Assessment pattern: As defined by QAA: Written Examinations = 50%, Practical Examinations = 0%, Coursework = 50% As used by St Andrews: 2-hour Written Examination = 50%, Coursework = 50% Re-Assessment pattern: 2-hour Written Examination = 80%, Coursework = 20%, No Re-Assessment if Coursework mark is <4 Module Co-ordinator: ТВС Lecturer(s)/Tutor(s): TBC
+Programme module type: Compulsory for BSc Geology and MGeol Earth Sciences Pre-requisite(s): Normally ES2001 and ES2002 Learning and teaching methods and delivery: Weekly contact : 1 x 2-hour lecture (x 11 weeks), 7 x 3-hour practicals during the semester and fieldwork Scheduled learning: 55 hours Guided independent study: 95 hours Assessment pattern: As defined by QAA: Written Examinations = 50%, Practical Examinations = 0%, Coursework = 50% As used by St Andrews: 2-hour Written Examination = 50%, Coursework = 50% Re-assessment pattern: 2-hour Written Examination = 80%, Coursework = 20%, No Re-assessment if Coursework mark is <4 Module coordinator: Dr W McCarthy Module teaching staff: Dr W McCarthy

-ES3008 Geochemistry

-e de la contraction de la cont

-SCOTCAT Credits: 15 SCQF Level 9 Semester: 1

-Academic year: 2016/7 & 2017/8

-Planned timetable: 10.00 am Tue and Thu (lectures), 2.00 - 5.00 Fri (practicals)
+ES3008 Geochemistry SCOTCAT Credits: 15 SCQF Level 9 Semester: 1 Academic year: 2017/8 & 2018/9 Planned timetable: 10.00 am Tue and Thu (lectures), 2.00 - 5.00 Fri (practicals)

 This module provides an introduction to geochemistry: the study of the abundance, distribution and circulation of the chemical elements in minerals, rocks, soils, water and the atmosphere.
-Geochemical tools are a powerful means to the study of geological, economic and environmental problems.
+Geochemical tools are a powerful means to the study of geological, economic, and environmental problems.

 In the module we study the origin and distribution of the chemical elements in the Earth and solar system and review thermodynamics and kinetics as applied to Earth systems.
 We apply thermodynamics to make quantitative predictions regarding the outcome of chemical reactions associated with geological processes.
-We consider the behaviour of elemnts, mainly in low temperature ienvironments.
-Material covered includes use of stable and radiogenic isotopes, aqueous geochemistry and mineral precipitation and dissolution.
+We consider the behaviour of elements, mainly in low temperature environments.
+Material covered includes, aqueous geochemistry and mineral precipitation and dissolution.
 We utilise geochemical tools to constrain changes in earth processes and climate, and to predict the impact of future change.